NSERC USRA Competition

 Eligible applications will then be forwarded to the Concordia USRA Selection Committee within the appropriate Faculty.
 This committee will rank the candidates on the basis of the student’s academic record and research aptitude.

 The Financial Aid and Awards Office will offer USRA positions to candidates at the recommendation of the appropriate Faculty.
-Candidates will be notified of the Faculty decision during the week of March 29th, 2021.
-Second round (wait-list) offers will be made during the week of April 5th, 2021.

 The Financial Aid and Awards Office will coordinate the completion of the USRA payments for the award recipients, as well as our institution's offiicial submission to NSERC.

 On occasion, NSERC may request that a research proposal be re-written or augmented.
 In this event the Financial Aid and Awards Office will notify the supervisor, who must provide the updated proposal without delay.